 PGP is unlikely to go away without the right treatment, and manual therapy is effective because of the mechanical joint problem – if it were purely hormonal, manual therapy would have no effect on your pain.

 Traditionally, it was thought that PGP was caused by hormones such as relaxin during pregnancy, and many women are still told that it is a hormonal problem and “It will get better as soon as you have the baby”.
 However, the reason that the Pelvic Partnership exists is that many women have found out that this is not the case.
 They have missed out on effective treatment and experienced pain and mobility problems for much longer than necessary.

 Is it treatable?

 YES!
 It is important to remember that PGP is a common and, in most cases, treatable condition.
-PGP can usually be treated effectively by 'hands-on' manual therapy from a physiotherapist, osteopath or chiropractor with experience in treating the pelvis and back.
-The therapist gently uses their hands to reposition joints and release tension in your muscles to allow them to work normally again.
+PGP can usually be treated effectively by ‘hands-on’ manual therapy from a physiotherapist, osteopath or chiropractor with experience in treating the pelvis and back.
+The therapist gently uses their hands to release stiff or ‘stuck’ pelvic joints and relieve painful muscles to allow them to work normally again.
 An individual assessment is important to look at the position and symmetry of movement of your pelvic joints, to find out which joints are causing the problem and how this can be treated.
 Often the joint causing the problem is not particularly painful, so treating the painful point is unlikely to sort out the underlying problem.